sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 Please download these datasets from their original repositories before running the workflow.

 ## Workflow
-1. Identify forest-loss years for each catchment
+**1. Identify forest-loss years for each catchment**
      * Performed in QGIS
-       <br> Catchment-specific years of mode forest loss were identified using the Hansen et al. (2013) Global Forest Change dataset.
+       - Catchment-specific years of mode forest loss were identified using the Hansen et al. (2013) Global Forest Change dataset.

 2. Calculate RB Index and Evaporative Index
    * NetCDF_data_grab_US.R